mohammadSelimReza/hands-on-volunteering-platform-frontend/README.md

 - **Users**: Stores user information like email, password (hashed), skills, and causes they support.
 - **Events**: Stores event details like title, description, location, date, time, and category.
 - **Help Requests**: Stores community requests for help, including the urgency and description.
-- **Teams**: Stores information about teams, their members, and associated events.
 - **Volunteer Hours**: Tracks hours volunteered by users in different events.
 - **Comments**: Allows users to comment on help requests or events.